|

 dragged on until August 31, 1839, when the Agreement of Vergara, ratified

-between General Baldomero Esparto and the Carlist General Rafael Maroto
+between General Baldomero Esparto and the Carlist

-was put into effect, whereby Isabella II was recognised as Queen of Spain.
+Isabella II was recognised as Queen of Spain.

-Isabella’s rights were
+Isabella s rights were

 only maintained through the support of the army, the Cortes and the Liberals

-and Progressists, who at the same time established
+and Progressists, who at the same time established constitutional and

-to restore order in finances.
+in finances.

 Maria Cristina